 Whenever you use the words or ideas of someone else in your paper or presentation, you must cite your source.
 Failure to do so may be considered to be plagiarism.
-Different disciplines use different citation styles, so confirm with your instructor which style you should use if the style is not explicit in the instructions for the assignment.
+Different disciplines use different citation styles, so consult your syllabus and confirm with your instructor which style you should use.

 Style Manuals